lyohaplotinka/rattus-orm/README.md

 * [@rattus-orm/vuex](./packages/vuex): vuex data provider

 ### Documentation
-For more detailed usage and API documentation, please visit Rattus ORM Documentation (coming soon)
+For more detailed usage and API documentation, please visit [Rattus ORM Documentation](https://lyohaplotinka.github.io/rattus-orm/).

 ### Contributing
 Contributions are welcome!
-Please read our Contributing Guide for details on our code of conduct, and the process for submitting pull requests (coming soon).
+Please read our [Contributing Guide](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ### License
 Rattus ORM is open-sourced software licensed under the [MIT License](./LICENSE).